caro28/matrixpy/README.md

 1. change matrix shape: changes the shape of the matrix; return new matrix object
 1. matrix addition: add two matrix instances; return a new matrix instance
 2. matrix subtraction: subtract two matrix instances from each other; return a new matrix instance
-3. scalar multiplication: multiply a matrix by a scalar number; return the mutated matrix
+3. scalar multiplication: multiply a matrix by a scalar number; return a new matrix instance
-4. scalar division: divide a matrix by a scalar; return the mutated matrix
+4. scalar division: divide a matrix by a scalar; return a new matrix instance
-5. slice matrix: slice matrix by rows and columns; return sliced elements
+5. slice matrix: slice matrix by rows and columns; return sliced elements in a list
 5. dot product: perform the dot product of a row and column; return a scalar
 6. matrix multiplication: multiply two matrix instances; return a new matrix instance
-7. matrix transposition: swap rows and columns of matrix; return the mutated matrix
+7. matrix transposition: swap rows and columns of matrix; return a new matrix instance

 Matrix operations in this package are methods of the Matrix parent class.
 Subclasses will inherit these methods.